-Your AC unit's ductwork is an essential component that enables the clean and efficient delivery of air throughout your home.
+Your HVAC unit's ductwork is an essential component in your heating and cooling system that enables the clean and efficient delivery of air throughout your home.
 If you are experiencing issues with indoor air quality, excessive dust, or loss of system efficiency, then you may want to consider calling in an HVAC professional to clean your ducts.

-Some signs that you may need to have your ducts cleaned include:
+Signs that you may need to have your ducts cleaned

 Why Should You Consider Duct Cleaning?

-- An extended lifespan for your unit.
 The accumulation of dust and debris on your unit's coils can eventually lead to premature system failure.
-Duct cleaning that removes such accumulation serves to extend the functional lifespan of your system.
+Duct cleaning that removes such accumulation serves to extend the functional lifespan of your heating and cooling system.

 What Does Duct Cleaning Entail?

-- The HVAC technician inspects your ducts.
-This visual inspection provides the technician with an opportunity to check your ductwork for dirt, dust, and debris accumulation, as well as holes, kinks, and other signs of damage.
+This visual inspection provides the HVAC technician with an opportunity to check your ductwork for dirt, dust, and debris accumulation, as well as holes, kinks, and other signs of damage.

-- The technician starts a vacuum.
 Your technician will have a specialized vacuum collection device designed to suck all the dirt particles and debris out of your system.
-The tech will link the device to your ductwork and initiative negative pressure throughout the unit (first the supply side, then the return side).
+The tech will link the device to your ductwork and initiate negative pressure throughout the unit (first on the supply side, then the return side).